kestra-io/docs/docs/developer-guide/best-practice/README.md

 ```

 Internally:
-- Each TaskRun on a flow will be added on the same object that contains all tasks executed on this flow.
+- Each TaskRun on a flow will be added on the same flow execution context that contains all tasks executed on this flow.
 - Each TaskRun status change is read by the Kestra Executor (at most 3 for a task: CREATED, RUNNING then SUCCESS).
 - For each state on the Executor, we need:
-    - to fetch the serialized object over the network,
+    - to fetch the serialized flow execution context over the network,
-    - to deserialize the object, find the next task or tasks and serialize the execution object,
+    - to deserialize the flow execution context, find the next task or tasks and serialize the flow execution context,
-    - to send the serialized object over the network.
+    - to send the serialized flow execution context over the network.
-- The bigger the execution object, the longer it will take to handle this serialization phase.
+- The bigger the flow execution context, the longer it will take to handle this serialization phase.
-- Since we rely on Kafka or a database for storing the object, large messages will lead to slow the execution down (due to network transmission or deserialization).
-Moreover, Kafka has a size limit on messages it can accept (default: 1MB).
-Larger messages will not be accepted and will lead to a FAILED execution.
+- Depending on the Kestra internal queue and repository implementation, there can be a hard limit on the size of the flow execution context as it is stored as a single row/message.
+Usually, this limit is around 1MB, so this is important to avoid storing large amounts of data inside the flow execution context.

 ## Task on the same execution
-Based on previous observations, here are some recommendations to avoid such cases:
+Based on previous observations, here are some recommendations.

-While it is possible to code a flow with many tasks, it is not recommended to have a lot of tasks on the same flow.
+While it is possible to code a flow with any number of tasks, it is not recommended to have a lot of tasks on the same flow.

 A flow can be comprised of manually generated tasks or dynamic ones.
-While [EachSequential](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachSequential) & [EachParallel](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachParallel) are really powerful tasks to loop over the result of a previous task, there are some drawbacks.
+While [EachSequential](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachSequential) and [EachParallel](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachParallel) are really powerful tasks to loop over the result of a previous task, there are some drawbacks.
 If the task you are looping over is too large, you can easily end up with hundreds of tasks created.
-If, for example, you were using a pattern with Each inside Each (nested looping), it would take only a 20 TaskRuns X 20 TaskRuns flow to reach 400 TaskRuns.
+If, for example, you were using a pattern with Each inside Each (nested looping), it would take only a flow with 20 TaskRuns X 20 TaskRuns to reach 400 TaskRuns.

 ::: warning
 Based on our observations, we have seen that in cases where there are **more than 100** tasks on a flow, we see a decrease in performance and longer executions.
 :::

-To avoid reaching these limits, you can easily create a sub-flow with [Flow](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.Flow) passing arguments from parent to child.
-In this case, since the `Flow` creates a new execution, the sub-flow tasks will be **isolated** and won't hurt performance.
+To avoid reaching these limits, you can easily create a sub-flow with the [Flow](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.Flow) task, passing arguments from parent to child.
+In this case, since the `Flow` task creates a new execution, the sub-flow tasks will be **isolated** and won't hurt performance.

 ## Volume of data from your outputs
-Some tasks allow you to fetch results on outputs in order to be reused on the next tasks.
+Some tasks allow you to fetch results on outputs to be reused on the next tasks.
 While this is powerful, this **is not intended to be used to transport a lot of data!**
-For example with [Query](/plugins/plugin-gcp/tasks/bigquery/io.kestra.plugin.gcp.bigquery.Query) from BigQuery, there is a parameter `fetch` that allows us to fetch a resultset as output.
+For example, with the [Query](/plugins/plugin-gcp/tasks/bigquery/io.kestra.plugin.gcp.bigquery.Query) task from BigQuery, there is a property `fetch` that allows fetching a resultset as an output attribute.

-Imagine a big table with many mo / go of data.
-If you use `fetch`, the outputs will be on the execution object and will need to be serialized on each task state change.
-This is not the idea behind `fetch`, this serves mostly to query a few rows to use it on a [Switch](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.Switch) or an [EachParallel](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachParallel) to loop over.
+Imagine a big table with many MB or even GB of data.
+If you use `fetch`, the output will be stored in the execution context and will need to be serialized on each task state change!
+This is not the idea behind `fetch`, it serves mostly to query a few rows to use it on a [Switch](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.Switch) task for example, or an [EachParallel](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachParallel) task to loop over.

 ::: tip
-In most cases, there are counter properties called `stores` that can handle a large volume of data.
-These serve as storage within Kestra, and only the URL of the stored file is available as output.
+In most cases, there is an other property called `stores` that can handle a large volume of data.
+When an output is stored, it uses Kestra's internal storage, and only the URL of the stored file is stored in the execution context.
 :::

 ## Parallel Task
-Using [EachParallel](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachParallel) &  [Parallel](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.Parallel) serves as a convenient way to optimize flow duration, but keep in mind, that by default **all the tasks are launched at the same time** (unless you specify the `concurrent` properties).
+Using the [EachParallel](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachParallel) task or the [Parallel](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.Parallel) task is a convenient way to optimize flow duration, but keep in mind that, by default, **all parallel tasks are launched at the same time** (unless you specify the `concurrent` property).
 The only limit will be the number of worker threads you have configured.

-Keep this in mind, because you cannot allow parallel tasks to reach the limits of external systems, such as connection limits or quotas.
+Keep this in mind, because you cannot allow parallel tasks to reach the limit of external systems, such as connection limits or quotas.

 ## Duration of Tasks
 By default, Kestra **never limits the duration** (unless specified explicitly on the task's documentation) of the tasks.
 If you have a long-running process or an infinite loop, the tasks will never end.
-We can control the timeout on RunnableTask with the properties `timeout: PT15M`.
+We can control the timeout on RunnableTask with the property `timeout` that takes a [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) duration like `PT5M` for a duration of 5 minutes.